Being creative and resourceful with money helps you get through the hard times.

-2. Start taking online surveys.
+2. Start taking online surveys

 After completing your registration, you can start taking paid surveys.

 However, you’ll qualify for a limited number of surveys only.
-This is because surveys have certain requirements on respondent demographics.
+This is because surveys have specific requirements on respondent demographics.
 If your profile matches the requirements of a survey, you’ll be allowed to answer it and get paid for it.

-How to Earn Money Online by Selling Physical Goods.
+How To Earn Money Online by Selling Physical Goods

-1. Start a dropshipping business.
+1. Start a dropshipping business

 Start with finding and importing products (from an online supplier) to your online shop to sell for a profit.
-When a buyer orders from your site, you buy the item from the supplier, which will then ship the order directly to your customer.
+When a buyer orders from your site, you buy the item from the supplier, which will ship the order directly to your customer.